Kevin Mitchell (musician): 2003–2009: Bob Evans' Suburban trilogy

 Since 1999 Mitchell performs and releases his solo work under the pseudonym of Bob Evans, which was chosen "because it was written on a T-shirt I was wearing".
 He created the name to play low-profile solo shows in Perth.
 In 2013, Mitchell elaborated, "It was just a way to be incognito, to separate myself from Jebediah.
 I had to create this kind of pseudonym so I could do things without people really knowing about it and having expectations about it."
 As Bob Evans, he concludes written communication with the sign offs: "XXXBOBXXX" or "XXXbobXXX".

 Bob Evan's debut album, Suburban Kid, was released on 8 September 2003 by Redline Records, Evans co-produced it with Simon Struthers.
 AllMusic's Jason Ankeny compared the album to his material with Jebediah: it showed a "more intimate, roots-flavored dimension of his songwriting."
 It was described in a Yourgigs' review as "an album of youthful introspection, love and loss."
 The album was later acquired by EMI following Mitchell's transfer to that music company.
 Mitchell recorded Suburban Kid at a home studio owned by Struthers, who was the bass guitarist for Perth band Adam Said Galore.
 The song "The Hermit" was co-written by Mitchell with another Perth musician, Luke Steele (of the Sleepy Jackson and later a member of Empire of the Sun), while Steele's sister, Katy Steele (of Little Birdy), contributed backing vocals.

-Mitchell revealed in August 2014, as part of Double J's Artist in Residence series, that the Streets' album A Grand Don't Come for Free (2004) was a major influence on his subsequent lyrical work for both Jebediah and as Bob Evans.
+In August 2014, as part of Double J's Artist in Residence series, Mitchell revealed that the Streets' album A Grand Don't Come for Free (2004) was a major influence on his subsequent lyrical work, both for Jebediah and his solo project as Bob Evans.
 He felt that it was "one of the smartest albums ever made."
 Mitchell described the work of the Streets' lyricist, Mike Skinner, as "folk poetry".